Nvidia will consider investing in OpenAI IPO, Huang tells CNBC

 Nvidia plans to make a "huge" investment in OpenAI, probably its largest ever, Huang said on Saturday, denying he was unhappy with the ChatGPT maker.

-OpenAI is looking to raise up to $100 billion in funding, valuing it at about $830 billion, Reuters reported previously.
+OpenAI is looking to raise up to US$100 billion in funding, valuing it at about US$830 billion, Reuters reported previously.

 Both companies did not immediately respond to Reuters requests for comment.